YilinGao/StanfordCS224n-Notes/lecture2-word2vec.md

 ![SGD](images/lecture2/sgd.png)
 (from [class slides](http://web.stanford.edu/class/cs224n/lectures/cs224n-2017-lecture2.pdf))

+One problem for SGD is that the gradient vectors on V and U are **sparse**.
+For the gradient vector on V, only 1 element is non-zero.
+For the gradient vector on U, only 2m out of V elements are non-zero.
+This is a waster of space and time. **Solutions** in lecture 3.

 ### Hyper-parameters

 In this algorithm, all paramters we focus on optimization are the center weight matrix and the context weight matrix, in other words, the V 1-by-d center word vectors and V 1-by-d context word vectors.
 But there are other hyperparameters we can adjust to get different model performances.